-In the first part of this season of How to Get Started with Turbo360, I explained how to configure a Service Principal.
-Today, I will address how to start with one of the modules I am more curious to test: Cost Analyzer, Turbo360 Azure Cost Management tool.
+In the first part of this How to Get Started with Turbo360 series, I explained how to configure a Service Principal to enable secure access.
+Now, I want to move one step further.
+Specifically, I will focus on the module I am most curious to explore: Cost Analyzer, Turbo360’s Azure Cost Management tool.

 Turbo360 is composed of 4 principal modules: